mattbierner/blog.mattbierner.com/_posts/2016-11-06-selfie-reality.md

 {% include youtube.html width="560" height="315" src="https://www.youtube.com/embed/lEVqlqbUmn8" %}

 All these factors make the top down view very different from normal experience, but that's also why it was my favorite.
-Both the head-on and over-the-shoulder views have at least some grounding in normality – be it looking in a mirror or in photographs – while I truly can't ever recall viewing myself from this sort of top-down perspective.
+Both the head-on and over-the-shoulder views have at least some grounding in normality – be it looking in a mirror or in photographs—while I truly can't ever recall viewing myself from this sort of top-down perspective.
 It's the type of thing that's only possible because of technology, an experience truly befitting the concept of *modded reality*.

 One final observation: I found that the introduction of a small dose of THC (five milligrams delivered by delicious brownie) improved immersiveness considerably, almost to a point that was slightly unnerving.
 While walking about, everything felt very unreal, like I was in a simulator or virtual reality environment.
 Moving the camera became more second nature, and it really felt like I was orbiting the camera about some avatar.
 This is where things become a bit concerning.
 There was a definite temptation to try things, such as jumping over obstacles or running into walls to see what happens, that would be unwise.
-I wasn't hallucinating – and I certainly wasn't anywhere near trying to jump off a building because I thought I could fly or anything like that – but my slightly altered state expanded the realm of possibility and made immersion much stronger.
+I wasn't hallucinating—and I certainly wasn't anywhere near trying to jump off a building because I thought I could fly or anything like that—but my slightly altered state expanded the realm of possibility and made immersion much stronger.
 There's a lot of potential in combining pharmacology and modded reality.

 # Thoughts